PacktPublishing/Elevating-Game-Experiences-with-Unreal-Engine-5-Second-Edition/README.md

 <hr>

 You can download videos for Chapters 1, 3, 4-9, and 16-18 which will help to understand the chapters better.
 [Click here to download it](https://packt.link/1GnAS).
+You can download the Activities Solution file from [here](https://packt.link/6y0Pa)

 ### Related products <Other books you may enjoy>